 Change (have a plan for reviewing, adapting and improving the process)

 Based on the answers to the four points above, process owners may need to update any related work instructions and process flow charts.

 Don't forget that your ISO 9001 system has changed and, therefore, your internal auditor(s) need to be trained accordingly.
 The changes to your ISO 9001 system are rather small so it will be possible to conduct an ISO 9001:2015 internal audit if you introduce your auditor(s) to all the changes and provide new audit checklists.
-You may, however, consider an entire ISO 9001:2015 auditor training course (for example, the online course ISO 9001:2015 Internal Auditor) as it will teach your auditor(s) not only the changes in ISO 9001:2015 but also refresh their knowledge of the entire ISO 9001 standard.
+You may, however, consider an entire ISO 9001:2015 auditor training course (for example, the online course QMS ISO 9001:2015 Auditor Training) as it will teach your auditor(s) not only the changes in ISO 9001:2015 but also refresh their knowledge of the entire ISO 9001 standard.